 Life changes fast.
 We may have gained new knowledge, or what was important last month or last year might not be so important today.

-That’s why it’s so important to take a step back periodically and examine what you’re doing.
+That’s why it’s so important to take a step back periodically and examine what you’re doing with money.